 - Sweets and chocolate

-Studies have shown that ultra-processed food can increase the risk of cardiovascular and coronary heart disease.
+The Mediterranean diet recommends avoiding processed foods that are high in sugar and salt.
+One 2019 study found that ultra-processed food can increase the risk of cardiovascular and coronary heart disease.

-Anna recommends: “Processed high energy density foods such as sausages, chips, crisps, and high sugar foods like chocolate and cakes should be avoided on the Mediterranean diet.”
+Nutritional therapist Anna recommends: “Processed high energy density foods such as sausages, chips, crisps, and high sugar foods like chocolate and cakes should be avoided on the Mediterranean diet.”

 If you find it difficult to cut red meat or processed food out of your diet, a good idea is to opt for vegetarian meals once or twice a week.

 What are the benefits of the Mediterranean diet?